KhronosGroup/glslang/README.md

       --target install
 ```

-If using MSVC, after running CMake to configure, you may need to use the
+If using MSVC, after running CMake to configure, use the
 Configuration Manager to check the `INSTALL` project.

 ### If you need to change the GLSL grammar